praveen05git/Basic-Programs/README.md

 17. Sum of Digits of a number.
 18. Binary to Decimal.
 19. Decimal to Binary.
-20. Factorial of a Number.
+20. Binary to Octal.
+21. Decimal to Octal.
-21. Square Root of Prime Number.
+22. Square Root of Prime Number.
-22. Square Root without square root.
+23. Square Root without square root.
-23. Armstrong Number.
 24. Odd-Even Number.
-25. Binary to Octal.
-26. Decimal to Octal.
-27. Check Leap Year.
-28. Area of Circle.
-29. Checking Palindrome (Number).
-30. Area of Triangle.
-31. Checking Palindrome (String).
-32. Reverse Digits of a Number.
-33. Checking Prime or Not.